Skip to main content

 Visting Montemerchy fall in Quebec and teamed it up Assamese jewelry with a contemporary outfit

-A beautiful walk with a few vantage points where you can see the fall close or from some you can see a panoramic view of the fall.
-If you don't want to you are still covered as they offer cable cars too.
-If you are an outdoor enthusiast you are covered they have a zip line and rock climbing too.
-For us, it was an easy walk and charmed by the beautiful view work out.
+A beautiful walk with a few vantage points where you can see the falls close, or from some, you can see a panoramic view of the falls.
+If you don't want to, you are still covered, as they also offer cable cars.
+If you're an outdoor enthusiast, you're covered.
+They also offer a zip line and rock climbing.
+It was an easy walk for us, and we were charmed by the beautiful view.

-For this easy breezy excursion, I chose a maxi dress and a jeans jacket and club this look with a piece of Assamese jewelry.
-More often than not Assamese pieces of jewelry are worn with a traditional dress.
-There was a time when wearing traditional Assamese jewelry in contemporary dress was almost elusive.
-But, nowadays thanks to creative individuals or designers who came up with such ideas that still keep up the traditional soul of the piece yet add a modern twist to it.
-You can easily team up such a piece of jewelry with an everyday outfit.
-It not just elevates the look but adds a different esthetic dimension to this look.
-This statement necklace consists of a large pendant which is called Hen in the Assamese language ( Kite bird).
-Like all Assamese jewelry this piece is also inspired by nature, a bird.
+For this easy, breezy excursion, I chose a maxi dress and a denim jacket, and complemented this look with a piece of Assamese jewelry.
+More often than not, Assamese pieces of jewelry are worn with traditional attire.
+At the time, wearing traditional Assamese jewelry in contemporary dress was almost elusive.
+But nowadays, thanks to creative individuals or designers who came up with such ideas, they still keep up the traditional soul of the piece, yet add a modern twist to it.
+You can easily pair this piece of jewelry with an everyday outfit.
+It not only elevates the look but also adds a different aesthetic dimension to this look.
+This statement necklace consists of a large pendant called Hen in the Assamese language ( Kite bird).
+Like all Assamese jewelry, this piece, such as a bird, is also inspired by nature.

 Comments